 But what are the clinical and business benefits of interoperability?
 They can be defined under the following concepts:

 Using mobile devices such as computers-on-wheels or tablets enable real-time recording and reviewing information (from integrated systems) at the point of care, including notifications and alerts such as safeguards, patiens with specific diagnoses and conditions and even patients ready to discharge, to help healthcare staff to make the right decisions

 Enabling the seamless transition of accurate and comprehensive information between and within care settings.

-Allowing healthcare staff to extend their clinical reach to patients who can benefit from their expertise, patients can have better outcomes because of timelier access who can apply the highest standards of fare associated with their clinical discipline when evaluating the patient, also reducing unnecessary admissions or readmissions when through remote consultations with clinicians, they are able to better manage their health situations while at home.
+Allowing healthcare staff to extend their clinical reach to patients who can benefit from their expertise.
+Patients can have better outcomes because of timelier access from carers who can apply the highest standards of care associated with their clinical discipline when evaluating the patient.
+This approach also reduces unnecessary admissions or readmissions through remote consultations with clinicians as they are able to better manage their health situations while at home.

 4 / Population Health and Care Management